dmaccormac/robotool/README.md

 It uses Microsoft Robocopy to replicate the directories.
 It is written in C# and uses the NET 4.5 framework.

 ## Installation
--Download the latest version of Robotool at https://github.com/dmaccormac/robotool/releases -Unpack the setup files and run setup.exe
+1.Download the latest version of Robotool at https://github.com/dmaccormac/robotool/releases 2.Unpack the setup files and run setup.exe
--You can add Robotool installation directory to your system PATH variable by determining the installation directory of Robotool using Window TaskManager.
+3. You can add Robotool installation directory to your system PATH variable by determining the installation directory of Robotool using Window TaskManager.

-Robotool can be uninstalled in 'Programs and Features' in Control Panel.
+Robotool can be uninstalled via 'Programs and Features' in Control Panel.

 ## Usage